OlegBoulanov/s3i/README.md

 ### AWS S3 prerequisites

 By default, s3i uses current user's `[default]` AWS profile.
 Profile name can be changed using `--profile` command line option.
+Profile credentials should allow read access to all necessary S3 buckets and prefixes.

 ### Configuration file format